 Editor’s Note: This website is not designed to, and should not be construed to, provide medical advice, professional diagnosis, opinion or treatment to you or any other individual, and is not intended as a substitute for medical or professional care and treatment.
 Always consult a health professional before trying out new home therapies or changing your diet.

-I went on a plant-based (vegan) diet because I had systemic inflammation that was causing chronic pain.
-So, my motive in choosing the diet wasn’t to lose weight—although I wouldn’t have minded—it was to ease my pain.
+I went on a vegan diet because I had systemic inflammation that was causing chronic pain.
+So, my motive was to ease my pain.
+Here’s what happened when I went plant-based.

 Through research, I learned that a plant based diet was one of the most effective ways of reducing the inflammation that was causing my pain and, because I believe that food is medicine, I made the decision to change from meat (and dairy)-based eating to plant based eating.